Sip Happens: The First Rule of Water Club: Sip! Don’t Chug!

 What Does 54,000 Plastic Water Bottles Look Like?

-My sister and I never relied on plastic bottles for daily hydration.
-We bought them for road trips, guests, or construction crews.
-But once I committed, I leaned into tap water + a good reusable bottle.
+My sister and I bought plastic water bottles for road trips, guests, or construction crews.
+Once I committed to hydrating properly, I really leaned into tap water + a good reusable bottle.

 CH₂O of the Refill and Chill Club